TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Detailed Discussion of Related Work

 Ontology-guided (a.k.a.~schema-driven) methods have been shown to be effective, though they are often limited to single-sentence input and, consequently, overlook context-level reasoning \cite{cauter2024ontology}.
 Text2KGBench \cite{mihindukulasooriya2023text2kgbench} is a benchmark and evaluation framework for extracting triples from text, which are bound to a predefined ontology.
 However, it relies on toy data schemas, which limits their applicability to the complex, domain-specific HMA documents.

-Other line of work focuses on reasoning and validation within already structured knowledge graphs, not extraction from free-form text as with TextMine \cite{liu2025ontology,regino2025can}.
-Their ontological constraints apply post-hoc to existing triples, whereas TextMine uses the ontology during extraction to guide triple formation and reduce hallucinations.
+Other line of work focuses on reasoning and validation within already structured knowledge graphs, not extraction from free-form text as with TextMineX \cite{liu2025ontology,regino2025can}.
+Their ontological constraints apply post-hoc to existing triples, whereas TextMineX uses the ontology during extraction to guide triple formation and reduce hallucinations.

 Finally, none of these works address bias-aware evaluation: they rely on deterministic metrics or small-scale manual validation.
-TextMine introduces a bias-aware LLM-as-Judge evaluation framework that explicitly mitigates positional bias in reference-free scoring—an issue absent from prior ontology-guided pipelines.
+TextMineX introduces a bias-aware LLM-as-Judge evaluation framework that explicitly mitigates positional bias in reference-free scoring—an issue absent from prior ontology-guided pipelines.